 But before you head out fishing with your GoPro, here are 13 tips to help you capture the best possible fishing footage.

-Here are thirteen tips.
+Here are twelve tips.
 Following these tips are some GoPro fishing mounts and gear.

 1. Find the best GoPro for fishing